cloudfoundry/stratos/docs/bosh-metrics.md

 > Note: It can take a few minutes before all of the targets appear in Prometheus and their state becomes `UP`.
 You should see targets named `bosh`, `cf` and `firehose` as well as many others if everything is working correctly.

-You should now be able to follow the instructions at the top of this page for registering and connecting Prometheus to Stratos.
+You should now be able to follow the [Connecting Prometheus to Stratos](#connecting-prometheus-to-stratos) instructions for registering and connecting Prometheus to Stratos.